lparam/xSocks-windows/README.md

 #### Usage

-1. Find Xsocks icon in the notification tray
+1. Find xSocks icon in the notification tray
 2. You can add multiple servers in servers menu
 3. Select Enable System Proxy menu to enable system proxy.
 Please disable other proxy addons in your browser, or set them to use system proxy